 The idea of dormancy or deferral echoes the title of Habib's book South Africa’s Suspended Revolution: Hopes and Prospects (Wits University Press, 2013).

 M&G books editor and festival co-director Darryl Accone officially welcomed everyone and introduced the festival, insisting its aims are "communal and social" rather than commercial.
-The Forge in honour of the Nobel laureate who passed away on Friday.
+He also read Seamus Heaney's poem The Forge in honour of the Nobel laureate who passed away on Friday.

 Newly appointed Mail & Guardian editor-in-chief Chris Roper briefly shared his vision for the future of the M&G. He was inspired by Habib's approach, which insists that the "academic" and the "activist" are in fact "mutually compatible".